EGI-Federation/cloud-info-provider/RELEASING.md

 # Instructions for creating a new release

-Once a release and corresponding tag are created in GitHub, packages will be built using Travis and attached to the tag.
+Once a release and corresponding tag have been created in GitHub, packages will be built using Travis and attached to the tag.

 ## Preparing the release